 As one can imagine, emotional regulation is not innate, but rather developed, and is known to be an aspect of executive functioning.
 Executive functioning has been likened to an “air traffic control system at a busy airport” who manages the comings and goings of many different aircrafts and vehicles.
 It oversees and determines not only self-regulation, but also abstract thinking, decision-making, and the ability to sift through distractions.
 Located in the frontal lobe of the brain, executive functioning is among the last stages of neurodevelopment, thus not fully established until after the teenage years.
-This is why kids and teenagers often engage in risky behaviors and have difficulty managing their emotions.
+This is why kids and teenagers often engage in risky behaviors and have difficulty with and need help managing their emotions.

 These behaviors are accentuated even more in children who have certain special needs that limit attention and impulse-control, including children with ADHD and/or Autism Spectrum Disorder.
 Standing for Attention-Deficit/Hyperactivity Disorder, ADHD is a prominent diagnosis in school-aged children that has been on the rise, with a 42% increase in diagnoses over the past eight years.
 Symptoms include poor impulse-control, difficulty paying attention, and poor working memory, which makes it hard to remember details.
 It is common for those with this diagnosis to lean toward having more attention deficit or more hyperactivity, though many have difficulties with both.
 Because impulse-control, working memory, and maintaining attention are all part of executive functioning, it is all the more difficult for children with ADHD to regulate their emotions.